6 Real Money Lessons Every Parent Should Teach Their Teenager Before College

 If you’re not sure where to start the conversation with your teen, try some or all of these six ideas:

 Allowances can be a controversial topic.
 For some households, this lesson works extremely well, and for others, it may be less feasible.
 Parents who find success with allowances have a set of rules and conditions their children have to follow in order to earn their allowance.
-It might seem best to tie the allowance to chores being completed, but try to resist tying all the money to chore-related tasks.
+It might seem best to tie the allowance to chores being completed but try to resist tying all the money to chore-related tasks.
 Children should be expected to assist with family tasks and not have an expectation of always being paid for helping around the house.
 A key component to being an active member of a family is participating in daily tasks.
 Create not only a mix of tasks (a chore, education, or sports-related) but achievements as well, and be creative with it.

-dad and daughters at kitchen table2.
-Work on a budget
+2. Work on a budget

 Teenagers, especially high school students, want to have fun and enjoy their time to the fullest.
 This does not, though, always come with the responsibility of paying the greatest attention to their spending.
 It can be even harder when teenagers don’t know how their parents are managing their finances—good practices and discipline are the best example you can provide your child(ren).